aodoming/AlphabetSoup_ADominguez/README.md

 No, model did not achieve the target model performance even after optimizing model.
 It acted poorly at accuracy rate = 53%

+However, steps taking to increase model performance includes:
+* Adding more neurons on the different hidden layers